-between Finance Norway and the Finance Sector Union of Norway effective from 1 February 2022 until 31 December 2023
+between NHO and Finance Norway on one side and the Finance Sector Union of Norway on the other, effective from 1 January 2024 until 31 December 2027.

 The English version of this agreement is for information purposes only, and the governing language shall always be Norwegian.
 In the event of inconsistencies between the Norwegian and English version, the Norwegian version shall prevail at all times.